huseyin-kilic/Fall2017Swe573/README.md

 [![Build Status](https://travis-ci.org/huseyin-kilic/Fall2017Swe573.svg?branch=master)](https://travis-ci.org/huseyin-kilic/Fall2017Swe573)

+**Time Tracking**

+* Estimated time for an issue will be specified within the corresponding issue description.
+* For tracking the actual time spent on issues, free version of [toggl](https://toggl.com) will be used.
+* Once an issue is completed, actual time spent on the task will be retrieved from [toggl](https://toggl.com) and noted on the issue with a comment.

 **Issue Management**

 [Issue Repository](https://github.com/huseyin-kilic/Fall2017Swe573/issues) is used for tracking and monitoring research and development tasks, new features, enhancements and bug fixes.
 Labels have been created for classifying and filtering issues: